Meta’s AR glasses hit the streets

 Google rolls out Gemini inside Chrome to bring AI help straight into browsing.

-- Users can ask Gemini to summarize pages, work across tabs, or schedule tasks.
+- Users can ask Gemini to summarize webpages, work across multiple tabs, or schedule tasks directly from the browser.

 Nvidia and Intel team up on AI chips